Bent’s Old Fort National Historic Site: Not really a Fort

 Unlike other outposts, this one was built of adobe.
 Four foot thick walls surrounded a central plaza.
 All of the rooms faced inwards and even though it was a trading post, it was built for protection with heavy wooden gates, gun slits and corner bastions.

 The fort you see today is a reproduction of the original, abandoned in 1849 and destroyed.
 It became a national park unit in 1960, an important site along the Santa Fe National Historical Trail.
-In fact, Bent’s Old Fort will be hosting the Santa Fe Trail Bicentennial Symposium on September 23, 2021.
+In fact, Bent’s Old Fort played host to the Santa Fe Trail Bicentennial Symposium on September 23, 2021.

 When you visit Bent’s Old Fort, you may be surprised at the landscape.
 When most people think of Colorado, they think of the Rocky Mountains.
 But this area is flat and semi-arid.
 When we drove there, we were surprised to pass sunflowers and sorghum.